JanakaAlwis/SD-Group-5---EV3-Lego-Robot/README.md

 ## Terminating the Program

-Press the ESCAPE button on the EV3 brick to stop the program safely.
+Press the ESCAPE button on the EV3 brick to stop the program safely

 ## Customization